jamesnw/vuex-schema/README.md

 # Vuex schema

-Vuex helpers based on a JSON schema template
+Vuex helpers based on a JSON schema template.

+## Example

+See the [example](examples/simples.js) to see how it can create a simple vuex module boilerplate.

 ## Helpers